Ccbirdy/AE2122WS/README.md

 ## Task List
-- [ ] Vorlesung 1 ： have question to the parallel monte carlo parallel, why my code doesn't speedup?
+- [ ] Vorlesung 1 ：
+      - have question to the parallel monte carlo parallel, why my code doesn't speedup?
+      - Try compiling with optimization flag -Ofast ? how？
 - [ ] Vorlesung 2
 - [ ] Vorlesung 3